Skip to main content Go to home page

 In a sub-sale arrangement, the ultimate purchaser who is registered on title is liable to pay.

-The GAIC is due within three months of the title being transferred, which is normally settlement.
+The GAIC is due within 3 months of the title being transferred, which is normally settlement.
 For example, if affected land is transferred on 1 March 2021, the GAIC must be paid on or before 1 June 2021.

 Your GAIC liability is separate and additional to any land transfer duty that applies.